OriginalByOrigins/Onboarding/README.md

 # Onboarding

-An onboarding demo I made for the startup I worked for as an Internship.
+An onboarding demo I made for the startup I worked for as an Internship.<br />
 **I made this for fun.** I worked as a React FrontEnd developer at the startup.

 ## Demo